squid-cache/squid-cache.github.io/SquidCodingGuidelines.rst

   * No two file names that differ only in capitalization
   * For new group of files, follow [[Features/SourceLayout]]

+  * convenience libraries should be named for the subdirectory they are within . for example; foo/libfoo.la or foo/libfoosomething.la
+  * conveniece library names must contain only alphanumeric characters 0-9 a-z, avoid upper case or punctuation

 ENFORCED:

   * .h files MUST be parseable as a single translation unit <<BR>> (ie it includes it's dependent headers / forward declares classes as needed).